NespoliBT/.dotfiles/readme.md

 ### ./nixos/
 The fun part.
 I copied most of this from strangers on the internet.
 Basically the configuration starts from the `flake.nix` file.
 Here I import the system configuration and the modules I need.

+### ./nix/
+The old config.
+I am scared of deleting it.